 I am part of a house church here at home in England that started about 30 years ago (yes, I’m English, so you’ll just have to bear with me on that), in which I am recognised as being both an elder and an itinerant Bible teacher.
 My calling is to help folk form into churches, and then do what I can to look after them and to nurture them in Him.

 So I get around quite a bit doing teaching and stuff, and my family and I especially spend a lot of time travelling in America.
 I therefore have some things I would quite like to say by way of teaching the whole counsel of God.
 Hence this completely new venture of starting a Blog.
-Some of what gets put on it will be stuff I’ve written and posted on our church website and various other places over the ears, whilst other stuff will, so to speak, be hot off the press.
+Some of what gets put on it will be stuff I’ve written and posted on our church website and various other places over the years, whilst other stuff will, so to speak, be hot off the press.
 Some of it might even be just for fun (are Christians allowed to do that?) so you’ll have to send in your complaints accordingly.
 I trust that my readers will test whatever I end up saying according to scripture, chew on any meat they find and spit out the bones.
-I will do what I can to only present that which is helpful by way of encouragement in loving the Lord and others more; but of course I can’t guarantee to always get everything right.
-I am sure, however, that i will occasionally get things wrong!
+I will do what I can to only present that which is helpful by way of encouraging us to love the Lord and others more, but of course I can’t guarantee to always get everything right.
+I am absolutely positive, however, that I will occasionally get things wrong!

 So hey, welcome to my world!
 If you think you’ve got a speck in your eye, man, you should see the Blog in mine!